sullivancolin/hexpy/docs/docs/CLI.md

   Command Line interface for working with Crimson Hexagon API.

 Options:
+  --version  Show the version and exit.
   --help     Show this message and exit.

 Commands:
-  export        Export monitor posts as json or to a... login         Session login credentials. metadata      Get Metadata for account team, monitors, and... results       Get Monitor results for 1 or more metrics. stream_posts  Stream posts in real time, stop after a... upload        Upload spreadsheet file as custom content.
+  api_documentation  Get API documentation for all endpoints. export             Export monitor posts as json or to a... login              Session login credentials. metadata           Get Metadata for account team, monitors, and... results            Get Monitor results for 1 or more metrics. stream_posts       Stream posts in real time, stop after a... upload             Upload spreadsheet file as custom content.
 ```

 See how each `hexpy` command works by running `hexpy COMMAND --help`